What goes in your bins and boxes

-For recycling plastics bottles, pots, tubs and trays, cans and aluminium foil.
+For recycling plastic bottles, pots (but not flower pots), tubs and trays.
+Also cans and aluminium foil.

 Please rinse and squash your plastic containers, cans and foil.
 The items you recycle must be empty.

 Plastic bags, flower pots.
 These are made from plastics that need specialist recycling.

 Bin collection days